-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders (the "Annual Meeting") of FinWise Bancorp (the "Company") will be held at Jordan Commons Megaplex Theatres, Capra Room, 9400 South State Street, Sandy, UT 84070, Thursday, June 9, 2022, at 10:00 a.m., local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders (the "Annual Meeting") of FinWise Bancorp (the "Company") will be held at Jordan Commons Megaplex Theatres, Capra Room, 9335 South State Street, Sandy, UT 84070, Thursday, June 27, 2024, at 10:00 a.m., local time, for the following purposes:

-- 1. To elect three directors to serve for a three-year term ending at the 2025 annual meeting of shareholders or until their successor is duly elected and qualified. - To approve the amendment to the All West Bancorporation 2019 Stock Option Plan to change the name to "FinWise Bancorp 2019 Stock Option Plan" and to increase the number of shares available for grant under such plan. - 3.
-To ratify the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022.
+- 1. To elect three directors to serve for a three-year term ending at the 2027 annual meeting of shareholders or until their successor is duly elected and qualified. - 2.
+To approve the amendment to the FinWise Bancorp 2019 Stock Option Plan (the "2019 Plan") to increase the number of shares of common stock available for issuance under such plan. - 3.
+To ratify the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.